muhdkhairiboyani/Wooden-Frame-to-Book-Box-Design-UX-/README.md

 ![](01%20Actual%2001.jpg)

 # Problem
-A few clients, in the media & creative industry, dropped by our office inquiring for new packaging ideas for their photobooks.
+Back in 2021,a few clients, in the media & creative industry, dropped by our office inquiring for new packaging ideas for their photobooks.
 They have done several type of boxes to store their books, such as clamshell boxes, top and bottom boxes or shoe box types and a few others.
 But they are looking for a box that will store the follwoing specs:

 1. A small 8x6 inch photobook
 2. Made 100% of wood OR some parts of wood